We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-cdowis +0 points · about 7 years ago
+cdowis +0 points · over 7 years ago

 I am just starting to use my CPAP machine.
 I was having a serious problem throwing off my mask, so I started to investigate.
 I set it to ramp up, and discovered that I was frequently clearing my throat and coughing.
 As the pressure gradually increased, at some point, of course it made it impossible to clear the mucus and I was literally drowning.